iunigon/hbntq/_posts/2022-08-06-book-review-a-thousand-mile-walk-to-the-gulf-by-j-muir.md

 ---
 layout: post
-title: Book review: "A Thousand-Mile Walk to the Gulf" by J. Muir
+title: "A Thousand-Mile Walk to the Gulf" by J. Muir
 date: 2022-08-06 23:00
 author: nnillat1
 comments: true